Murders of Sumarti Ningsih and Jesse Lorena: Murders

 The two female victims were originally believed to be sex workers from Southeast Asia.
 Ningsih, 25, is believed to be Indonesian and Lorena, at first unidentified, was thought to be 30, and of Philippine origin.
 However, it was later revealed Lorena was from a region near Java, Indonesia.
 Lorena's occupation as a sex worker is also disputed.

 Sumarti Ningsih is believed to have arrived in Hong Kong a month before the murder on a tourist visa, and been murdered on 27 October 2014.
 The last known contact from Ningsih was on 26 October 2014, near Lockhart Road in Wan Chai.
 Jesse Lorena is thought to have resided in Hong Kong for more than eight years, originally worked as a domestic helper, but transitioned to a "part-time disc jockey in a pub" at the time of the murder.
-Lorena was last seen at around 20:45 on 31 October 2014, outside a pub in the Wan Chai red light district, and spoke briefly to Robert van den Bosch, a Dutch DJ who works at the pub, who had also been Lorena's acquaintance for four years.
-She said, "I’m going to have fun.
-I’m going to a Halloween party," before leaving; this was the last known communication from Lorena before her murder.
+Lorena was last seen at around 20:45 on 31 October 2014, outside a pub in the Wan Chai red light district, and spoke briefly to Robert van den Bosch, a Dutch DJ who worked at the pub, who had also been Lorena's acquaintance for four years.
+She said, "I'm going to have fun.
+I'm going to a Halloween party," before leaving; this was the last known communication from Lorena before her murder.
 The two women were found murdered at the J Residence in Wan Chai.
 On the morning of 1 November 2014, Jutting called the police three times to report that "something happened" in his 31st-floor one-bedroom flat.
-His call at 03:42 requested the police investigate his apartment.
+His call at 3:42 am requested the police investigate his apartment.
 When the police arrived, a 12-inch knife, sex toys and cocaine were found at the apartment, and Lorena was found lying naked on the floor, with cut wounds to her neck, throat and buttocks; she was alive when the police arrived but was pronounced dead soon after.
-Rurik Jutting had been talking ‘delirious nonsense’ and was arrested at the scene.
+Jutting had been talking "delirious nonsense" and was arrested at the scene.

 Eight hours after Jutting's arrest, a second partially decapitated female corpse was discovered in a large black suitcase on the balcony of the apartment.
 The badly decomposing corpse was partially clothed, wrapped in towels and had her hands and legs bound with ropes.
 It was later identified as Ningsih's.

 Police examined the contents of Jutting's phone, and found about 2000 photos.
-These photos include those of a sadomasochistic nature; Rurik had also taken photos of himself with different portions of the corpses, including sexual organs and the partially severed head of Ningsih, and also said in a video that he killed one of the victims.
+Jutting had taken photos of himself with different portions of the corpses, including sexual organs and the partially severed head of Ningsih, and also said in a video that he killed one of the victims.
 Jutting was charged with the murder of the two women.
 After his arrest, he refused to cooperate with police.